Back to Main Page - Kites Online " How To Care for your Lawn Sails "

 rip-stop nylon, Solar Max, and flag cloth.

-A superior fabric will produce a superior quality of sock.
+A superior fabric will produce a superior quality of sal.

 ** Location